 Kentucky-based researchers discovered that the transdermal administration of cannabidiol in high dosages to rats diagnosed with arthritis over a week, considerably reduced joint inflammation.
 This happened since cannabidiol appeared to minimize pro-inflammatory biomarkers, which are in essence molecules that produce inflammation.
 The rodents had experienced reduced pain reactions, most possibly a result of the lessened inflammation.
 A different study showed that cannabidiol use lessened joint inflammation of rats with osteoarthritis and that it had neuroprotective effects.
 Researchers attributed this to reduced leukocytes adjacent to the joint area.

 Researchers have also examined how cannabidiol could ease neuropathic pain.
 Last year, researchers from Canada discovered that repeated cannabidiol administration reduced allodynia and that it also lessened rat behavior similar to anxiety.
-CBD provides the therapeutic effects of it by acting on the receptors associated with immune reactions, plus TRPV1 receptors.
+CBD can provide the therapeutic effects of it by acting on the receptors associated with immune reactions, plus TRPV1 receptors.
 In the 2019 study, it helped to reduce the said behavior of the rodents by working with serotonin receptors.
 These receptors may be popular for the effect on mental depression and antidepressants, but serotonin regulates anxiety, gastrointestinal motility, sleep, appetite and numerous other bodily functions.

 So cannabidiol might just treat pain and a certain level of anxiety associated with the pain.